trushant05/cl3dp/docs/printer/testing.md

 ### Movement Test
 <p align="justify">In order to test the movement of the stages, three scripts corresponding to each stage is provided in <b>tests -> move</b> directory.</p>

+> (Note: Use +/- ve with --displacement flag to change direction of movement)

 Move stages in x axis:

 ```